Backtest Indicator on TradingView: Test Any Strategy Reliably

 To access the amount of historical data needed for this kind of thorough testing, a paid TradingView plan is required.

-Common Backtesting Mistakes to Steer Clear Of
+Common Backtesting Mistakes to Avoid

 Let's talk about one of the biggest traps in backtesting: running tons of tests without adjusting your math.
-Think about it—if you try 50 different settings, the odds of stumbling upon a strategy that looks amazing just by pure luck are pretty high.
+Think about it — if you try 50 different settings, the odds of stumbling upon a strategy that looks amazing just by pure luck are pretty high.
 In fact, if you test 20 different strategies, you have about a 64% chance of finding one that appears profitable by random chance alone.
 It's like finding a needle in a haystack, but the needle might just be a piece of shiny straw.
 This over-optimization creates false confidence in a strategy that will likely fail when real money is on the line.

 Another easy misstep is using too little historical data.
 Markets are always changing, and what worked for six months might crumble in a different environment.
-To get a true sense of how robust your strategy is, try to test it across at least 5 to 10 years of data, covering various market moods like bull runs, crashes, and sideways movement.
+To get a true sense of how dependable your strategy is, try to test it across at least 5 to 10 years of data, covering various market moods like bull runs, crashes, and sideways movement.

 Then there's the sneaky "look-ahead bias."
 This happens when your backtest accidentally cheats by using information that wouldn't have been available at the time of a trade.
 It's like making a bet on a football game after already knowing the final score.
 This mistake can quietly inflate your backtest results by 5% to 10% per year, painting a far rosier picture than reality.